 Soak your Alder Grilling Board and woodchips in water for an hour.
-Set the EGG up direct with a Half Moon Cast Iron Searing Grid.
+Set the EGG up direct with a Stainless Steel Grid or Half Moon Cast Iron Searing Grid if you have one (this will make it easier for you to get to the beetroot).
 Aim for a temperature of around 220˚C. When we add our fish later, that'll bring the temperature down to about 200˚C, which is exactly where we want to be.

 COOK THE BEETS DIRTY